 When to Seek Therapy for Addiction

-There are several signs and indicators that someone should consider seeking therapy for addiction.
-For example:
+That said, some of the signs and indicators that someone might consider seeking therapy for addiction include:

 Failed Attempts to Quit